As Tall as Lions

-As Tall as Lions were an indie rock band from Long Island, New York.
+As Tall as Lions were an indie rock band formed in 2001 from the Massapequa neighborhood of Long Island, New York.

+The band's 2009 album You Can't Take It with You peaked at 88 on the Billboard 200 chart.
+Dan Nigro, the lead vocalist of the band, became a prominent record producer and songwriter following the breakup of the band, being nominated for 16 Grammy Awards and winning two.

 History

 High school friends Dan Nigro (lead vocals & guitars), Saen Fitzgerald (guitar, keyboards, & percussion), Brian Fortune (guitars & keyboards) and Cliff Sarcona (drums & percussion) founded the band in December 2001 as they were looking to continue the momentum of a previous project, a group called SundazE.
+Nigro and Fitzgerald came from Massapequa, while Sarcona was based in Smithtown.

 Blood and Aphorisms

 Blood and Aphorisms was released in July 2002, at local venue Backstreet Blues.
 Upon its release, vocalist Dan Nigro sent the EP to some websites, which caught the attention of then-influential "thescout.net".
 The EP garnered the band local radio airplay and the attention of the local music scene.
 Without a permanent live bassist however, the band used studio engineer Rich Leigey, who had worked on the EP, and friend Julio Tavarez, before Dan Nigro began auditioning and recruiting bassists.
 It wasn't until October 2002 that the band brought on board bassist Brian Caesar.
 A few months later, the band signed a joint development deal with Island Records and Triple Crown Records.
+After their signing, the members of the band dropped out of college to focus on the band full time.

 Lafcadio

-In May 2003, the band relocated to Chicago, Illinois, to record their debut album, Lafcadio with Sean O'Keefe.
-Asked to re-release the EP by the label, the band settled on handpicking songs from Blood and Aphorisms as well as adding new ones.
+In May 2003, the band relocated to Chicago, Illinois, to record their debut album Lafcadio with Sean O'Keefe.
+Asked to re-release the EP by the label, the band re-recorded tracks from Blood and Aphorisms and wrote new songs.

-At the end of October of that year, Nigro, Sarcona and Caesar went back to Chicago's Gravity Studios, using money out of their own pocket and successfully remixed and re-tracked the final three songs.
+At the end of October 2003, Nigro, Sarcona, and Caesar went back to Chicago's Gravity Studios using family money and successfully remixed and re-tracked the final three songs.
 Later the band returned to O'Keefe on several occasions to record the songs "33" and "Mellon Collie..." for an unreleased Smashing Pumpkins tribute album, the song "Children in Bloom" for the Counting Crows compilation album Dead and Dreaming and the song "Girl of the North Country" for a Bob Dylan tribute album.

 Touring

-While three of the band members were in Chicago, guitarist Brian Fortune had enrolled at St. John's University in Queens and withdrew from the band.
-After months of auditioning guitar players with little luck, the band agreed to move vocalist Dan Nigro to guitar (he had previously been strictly a vocalist) and continue on as a quartet.
-The band set out on numerous tours in support of Lafcadio and while they admit they were "young and having fun," they were losing money daily.
-Then in July 2004, bassist Brian Caesar left the band citing a desire to lead an ordinary life.
+While three of the band members were in Chicago with the full support of their parents, guitarist Brian Fortune had enrolled at St. John's University and withdrew from the band.
+After months of auditioning guitar players with little luck, the band agreed to move vocalist Dan Nigro to guitar.
+The band set out on numerous tours in support of Lafcadio and while they admit they were "young and having fun", they were losing money daily.
+In July 2004, bassist Brian Caesar left the band citing a desire to lead an ordinary life.